-MIP is the world's only software company to deliver solutions across the financial service verticals.
+MIP is the world's only software engineering company that delivers solutions across the financial service verticals.
 Our systems are diversified to accommodate the specialised financial administration needs of medical aids; employee benefits; life insurance; treasury; lending; collective investments; wealth management and short-term maintenance and warranty.

 Also unique to MIP is our billing model.
 There is no upfront capital outlay for MIP's financial administration systems, and no hidden billing.
 Instead, we share our clients' risk while helping them to grow their business.
 By creating true partnerships with our clients, their success is in our best interest, which is why some companies have been with MIP for over 18 years.
 MIP is one of very few software companies that create longevity, stability and reliability for our clients.

 Because MIP understands the business of financial administration, we offer more than technical knowledge to our clients.
 Our services include over two decades of experience, ingenuity, perception and a distinctive way of dealing with our clients individual needs.

 Our roots in emerging markets give us the advantage of delivering cost-effective solutions that meet the current financial conditions across the globe.